 If you are doing it for the first time, maybe.
 If you follow the steps, it’s not that hard.
 The second time will be easier.
 The third time will be a breeze.
 It’s up to you whether you want to save hundreds of dollars a year.
 Think of it as a free iPad if it helps motivate you.

-That’s a different question.
-This post assumes you want to contribute to a Roth IRA.
-With deduct-and-convert, you end up at the same place as making a direct contribution to a Roth IRA but you save hundreds of dollars in state income tax along the way.
+That’s a whole different question.
+Deduct-and-Convert assumes that you want to contribute to a Roth IRA.
+You end up at the same place as making a direct contribution to a Roth IRA but you save hundreds of dollars in state income tax along the way.

 Reference: Backdoor Both — have your cake and eat it too, Bogleheads.org